phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - *does not exist anymore since java 8 → metaspace*

 ### Metaspace
+- *metadata for classes.
+When a class is loaded, the JVM allocates the metadata of the class, which is its runtime representation, into Metaspace.
+Whenever the class loader and all its classes are removed from the heap, then their allocation in Metaspace can be considered to be freed by GC.*
 - *not part of heap*
 - *native memory / process memory*
 - *max size specified by `-XX:MaxMetaspaceSize`, default: effectively infinite*